-My boss (Jerry) was all set to retire at age 58 when the federal government decided to impose a tax on the distributions of income trusts and royalty trusts.
+Many years ago, my boss (Jerry) was all set to retire at age 58 when the federal government decided to impose a tax on the distributions of income trusts and royalty trusts.
 He was heavily invested in the energy sector – in oil royalty trusts with a history of generous payouts thanks to years of special tax treatment.
-Share prices of the trusts dropped immediately following the announcement, and distributions were slashed as income trusts converted to conventional corporations.
+Share prices of the trusts dropped immediately following the announcement and distributions were slashed as income trusts converted to conventional corporations.

 Jerry decided to postpone retirement – to keep working and give his investments time to recover (though many never did).
 He worked two more years before leaving the hotel.
 I ran into him several months later at Home Depot, where he had picked up a couple of shifts a week to keep himself busy.
 Part of me wondered if he still needed the income to help fund his retirement.

-Many soon-to-be retirees may be wondering if they should postpone retirement after markets plunged due to the COVID-19 global pandemic and we face the possibility of a prolonged recession.
+Many soon-to-be retirees may be wondering if they should postpone retirement after markets crashed earlier this year and we’re (still) faced with high inflation and the possibility of a recession.

 When to Postpone Retirement